adap/flower/datasets/README.md

 [![Slack](https://img.shields.io/badge/Chat-Slack-red)](https://flower.ai/join-slack)

 Flower Datasets (`flwr-datasets`) is a library to quickly and easily create datasets for federated learning, federated evaluation, and federated analytics.
 It was created by the `Flower Labs` team that also created Flower: A Friendly Federated Learning Framework.
+For complete documentation that includes API docs, how-to guides and tutorials please visit https://flower.ai/docs/datasets/ and for full FL example see https://github.com/adap/flower/tree/main/examples.
+Below you'll find a brief overview of the library.

 Flower Datasets library supports:
 * **downloading datasets** - choose the dataset from Hugging Face's `datasets`,
 * **partitioning datasets** - customize the partitioning scheme,